 How else can we help?

 Need a place to stay?
-Allison has stayed at Kimpton Hotel Madera and Hotel Harrington, which are both within a short walk or Metro ride from the Library of Congress.
+Allison has stayed at Kimpton Hotel Madera and other D.C. hotels, all a short walk or Metro ride from the Library of Congress.
 Read her review of Hotel Madera HERE.
-Check rates and read reviews at TripAdvisor or Booking.com.
+Click the button to check rates and read reviews at TripAdvisor.